-With fifteen artists, among them Laura Vinci, Nuno Ramos, and Argentinean kinetic Julio le Parc, Carbono Galeria has on view the group exhibition “O que emana da água” (What Emanates from Water), carefully curated by Vanda Klabin.
-Founded in 2013 by partners Ana Serra and Renata Castro e Silva, the São Paulo-based enterprise boasts a portfolio of two hundred Brazilian and international contemporary artists with a sole focus on limited art editions.
+With fifteen artists, among them Laura Vinci, Nuno Ramos and Argentinean kinetic master Julio le Parc, Carbono Galeria has on view the group exhibition “O que emana da água” (What Emanates from Water), carefully curated by Vanda Klabin.
+Founded in 2013 by partners Ana Serra and Renata Castro e Silva, the São Paulo-based enterprise boasts a portfolio of two-hundred Brazilian and international contemporary artists with a sole focus on limited art editions.
 Its shrewd name is an homage to the carbon paper (carbono in Portuguese) used between two sheets of paper to produce a copy long before the photo-copier.
 Inspired by Marcel Duchamp’s ready-made, the concept of the limited edition dates to mid-1950s Paris, when creative artists like Tinguely and Argam used them as a tool to make art more widely available.

 To spark the interest of collectors, Carbono organizes four to five group shows a year as well as isolated editions, such as Artur Lescher’s Azimute (Azymuth), an aluminum and brass piece in an edition of fifteen, launched during this year’s ArtRio, Rio de Janeiro’s top art fair.
-In the present show housed in its headquarters, some thought-provoking works related to water.
-Set in monumental neo-classical architecture, “Nimbus Royal West,” by forty-one year old Berndnaut Smilde is a sculpture cloud of water vapor captured by the Dutch artist’s camera during the short ten seconds of his ephemeral art.
+In the present show housed in its headquarters, some thought-provoking works relate to water.
+Set in monumental neo-classical architecture, “Nimbus Royal West,” by forty-one-year-old Berndnaut Smilde is a sculpture cloud of water vapor captured by the Dutch artist’s camera during the short ten seconds of his ephemeral art.
 Another intriguing, seemingly simple piece, like all his works, is “Decanter,” by Rio-born conceptual artist Waltercio Caldas.
 An expert of mental games that play with imagination versus reality, Caldas shrewdly teases the viewer’s mind by mirroring the well-chosen word “Figura” (Figure) in a glass cylinder full one-third with water.
 Also captivating is Daniel Senise’s untitled backlight color photo of a color transparency.
 During a Rio-São Paulo shuttle flight,Senise, whose oeuvre is devoted to the concept of memory, captured a background of clouds from the plane’s window referring to the photo on the diapositive, also on the frame, that his father, a once professional pilot, had shot ages ago.

 Newcity Brazil interviewed Renata Castro e Silva about the exhibition.